hashicorp/consul-telemetry-collector/README.md

 These metrics can also be sent to HCP's Consul management plane to receiver Consul Server and service mesh metrics.
 This assumes that this cluster is already [linked with HCP's Consul management plane](https://developer.hashicorp.com/hcp/docs/consul/usage/management-plane).
 You'll need the Service Principal and HCP Resource ID for the cluster to authenticate to HCP.

-If you've previously used the `cloud` preset to deploy Consul, download the latest version of consul-k8s and run `consul-k8s -preset cloud upgrade` to update to the latest version of Consul and enable the telemetry-collector automatically!
+If you've previously used the `cloud` preset to deploy Consul, download the latest version of consul-k8s (>= `1.1.3`) and run `consul-k8s -preset cloud upgrade` to update to the latest version of Consul and enable the telemetry-collector automatically!
+Skip to [Service Intentions](#service-intentions-1)

 If not, follow these instructions to add the new configuration to your values file.

 Retrieve the current values.yaml file from Kubernetes using the `consul-k8s status` command or `helm get values consul`
 ```bash